 If one runs the same infrastructure as the main data center or cloud, everything else follows – apps are cumbersome, expensive, hard to build and increasingly difficult to maintain.

 Apps continue to be I/O bound by the 7-9 layers of I/O that cause application thrashing and thus make apps run about a thousand to a million times slower than the silicon would allow.

 Customers adopting this strategy of computing at the edge by replicating data centers at the edge of the network will not achieve sustainable differentiation from competitors.
 They have moved more IBM or Nutanix plumbing to the edge of the network.
 Anyone can do it.

 Computing at the edge is NOT edge computing.

-Edge computing is a difference of kind, not of degree.
-True edge computing can best be attained using System Oriented Programming, the next evolution of microservices.
+Fractal Programming EDGE computing is a difference of kind, not of degree.
+True edge computing can best be attained using Fractal Programming, the next evolution of microservices.

 There is NO NEED FOR A CENTRAL PROCESSOR OR CLOUD.
 Read that again: NO CLOUD OR DATA CENTER NEEDED.
 The distributed network is the data center.

 Placing replicated data centers (plumbing) at the network edge enables a company to run perhaps hundreds of database processes simultaneously.

 Fractal Programming EDGE computing, employing a deeply distributed architecture, runs tens of thousands to tens of millions of database processes simultaneously.
 Fractal Programming EDGE computing atomizes conventional software infrastructure into a granularity that makes edge computing a “difference of kind.”